PecanProject/pecan/modules/data.atmosphere/inst/scripts/ncep/README.md

 ## _New method_

+one big netCDF file to take advantage of parallel IO

 [concatenate inputs across variables and years `concatenate_ncep.sh`](https://github.com/PecanProject/pecan/blob/master/modules/data.atmosphere/inst/scripts/ncep/concatenate_ncep.sh)

-## _Old method_ Extract global NCEP data to one file per grid point
+## _Old method_

+Extract global NCEP data to one file per grid point.
+Many small files = slow server

 This method is inefficient and does not scale.
 New approach is to take advantage of netcdf concatenation and parallel IO.
 Retained for posterity.